COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 Radiation therapy is administered after breast conservation in most women who have received preoperative therapy to reduce the risk of locoregional recurrence.
 Baseline clinical and subsequent pathologic staging should be considered in deciding whether to administer postmastectomy radiation.

 Other adjuvant systemic treatments may be administered either postoperatively, during, or after completion of adjuvant radiation, including adjuvant hormonal therapy for patients with hormone receptor-positive disease and adjuvant trastuzumab for those with HER2-positive disease.
-(Refer to the Endocrine therapy for hormone receptor–positive breast cancer subsection in the Early/Localized/Operable Breast Cancer section of this summary for more information.)
+For more information, see the Endocrine therapy for hormone receptor–positive breast cancer section.

 The frequency of follow-up and the appropriateness of screening tests after the completion of primary treatment for stage I, stage II, or stage III breast cancer remain controversial.